-Difficulties in accessing cataract surgery or retinal diseases - the most frequently treated cases under the program - not only lead to a significant reduction in the vision of those affected, but also affect their ability to develop autonomously and overcome adversity.
-For this reason, being part of the program has been a turning point in the lives of these patients.
-According to the experience of the testimonials received by the project, the program is an alternative to a tunnel with no end in sight.
+Difficulties in accessing surgery or specific treatment to cure an ocular pathology not only leads to a significant reduction of the vision of those affected, but also in their ability to develop autonomously and overcome adversity.
+For this reason, the Operation Vision program aims to provide a solution for these people and offer an alternative to a tunnel with no way out.

-Operation Vision covers not only the surgical procedure itself but the entire process of treatment of these patients, including the visit and diagnostic tests, as well as postoperative follow-up visits and discharge reports.
-To this end, the Institute of Ocular Microsurgery (IMO) dedicates the experience and knowledge of its professionals, as well as facilities equipped with the latest technological equipment that allow us to offer specialised care of the highest quality.
+The Operation Vision program not only contemplates the surgical act itself, but also the entire treatment process for these patients, including the visits and diagnostic tests, as well as post-operative follow-up and the medical discharge report.
+To this end, the Institute of Ocular Microsurgery dedicates the experience and knowledge of its professionals, as well as facilities equipped with the latest technological equipment that allow it to offer specialized attention of the highest quality.

 New challenges to go further

-Although Operation Vision was initially planned as a one-year project in the area of Catalonia, it has been growing thanks to the involvement of professionals from the IMO Foundation and the contribution of entities and individuals committed to eye health.
-Thus, after extending and extending its scope of action to the whole of Spain in 2014, the initiative is maintained in 2019 and, with the aim of making it sustainable, focuses on offering a solution only to the eye health emergencies of the most disadvantaged groups.
+Operation Vision was originally planned as a one-year project in the Catalonia area.
+However, for 7 years the program has been growing thanks to the involvement of professionals from Fundación IMO and the contribution of entities and individuals committed to eye health.
+Thus, after being extended and widening its scope of action to all of Spain, the initiative will continue in 2020 and, with the aim of making it sustainable, it focuses on offering solutions only to the eye health emergencies of the most disadvantaged groups.